Approximating CKY with Transformers: Random PCFG Experiments

 \section{Random PCFG Experiments}

-As noted in Section~\ref{sec:constituency}, parsing under random PCFGs allows us to ascertain whether our model is truly computing a CKY parse under a particular grammar, as opposed to just predicting gold constituency parses.
 To generate random PCFGs, we follow the method used by \citet{clark-fijalkow-2021-consistent}.\footnote{See \url{https://github.com/alexc17/syntheticpcfg}.} Their method involves first generating a synthetic context-free grammar (CFG) with a specified number of terminals, non-terminals, binary rules, and lexical rules.
 To assign probabilities to the rules, they then use an EM-based estimation procedure~\citep{inside-outside,carroll1992two} to update the production rules such that the length distribution of the estimated PCFG is similar to that of the PTB corpus~\citep{10.5555/972470.972475}.